 '''

 local@json:userinfo.name.firstname

 and

 json:local@userinfo.name.firstname

+have the same meaning.

 '''

 If you specify a wrong prefix, RoboTask will treat this sequence of characters as a part of the variable name and you will most probably get an error message.